kaesve/write-ups/growing-trees/growing-trees.md

 # Growing trees with JavaScript

-My favorite browser feature is the Canvas API.
-It is a simple 2D graphics API, that allows you to programmatically draw things in the browser.
-I have used it to render star systems, bird flocks, games and interactive widgets.
-I'd love to give you a hands-on introduction, using my first 'serious' project with the API.
+My first serious project I wrote in JavaScript, was drawing L-Systems using the Canvas API.
+It was also the what sparked my love for the canvas, and JavaScript in general.
+Here, I would like to take you through what L-Systems are, and one way you can leverage the Canvas API to draw cool things without too much effort.
+To get the most out of this article, you should be familiar with JavaScript, and also the basics of the API.
+You can read up on that over here [add link].

 ## L-Systems